saeedmehrang/saeedmehrang.github.io/content/blogs/dag-intro/index.md

 It's important to remember: **DAGs are models.
 They are not perfect pictures of reality.** They are based on your assumptions.
 If your assumptions are wrong, your DAG will be wrong, and you might draw wrong conclusions.

 DAGs are **simplifications**.
 Real life is very complex.
-DAGs cannot show every single detail.
+DAGs do NOT need to show every single detail if they are use for measuing causal effects (though, there are cases where you would need to add as much details to the DAG, and that is when you want to make highly accurate probabilistic inferences or prediction, which is different from causal effect estimation!).
 Also, sometimes different DAG structures can look the same from just data alone (this is called **Markov Equivalence**—I mentioned this in my previous post, and it's a topic for another day!).

 This is why domain knowledge is so important.
 The quality of your causal conclusions depends on the quality of your DAG, which depends on your understanding of the system you're studying.